This fact sheet contains an update.

 Without further federal aid to tide over working-class families until widespread vaccination allows for more normal economic activity, it is almost certain that Wisconsin’s economy will contract again, leading to needless suffering and hardship for hundreds of thousands of Wisconsinites.
 To ensure minimal disruption to Wisconsin’s economy, Congress and President Biden should immediately pass into law the following common-sense policies.

-- Allocate $3.2 billion to the state of Wisconsin and $2.5 billion to the local government entities within it.*8 The HEROES Act would have provided this amount to cover the revenue shortfalls that Wisconsin and many cities and counties within it are facing as a result of the COVID-19 pandemic.
+- Allocate $3.2 billion to the state of Wisconsin and $2.5 billion to the local government entities within it.*8 Previous relief proposals would have provided funding to cover the revenue shortfalls that Wisconsin and many cities and counties within it are facing as a result of the COVID-19 pandemic.
 State aid was excluded from the relief bill that Congress passed in December, and further inaction will force state and local governments to cut services and lay off employees in public health and education.

 - Provide $1.6 billion for schools in Wisconsin to safely reopen.9 Additional support is needed to repair ventilation systems, reduce class sizes, purchase personal protective equipment, hire support staff, and ensure that the most vulnerable children do not fall behind their peers.
 Safely reopening schools will also allow those who dropped out of the labor force due to caretaking needs to reenter.